How To Change a Registered Agent in Hawaii? (The Guide)

 3. Changing Your Registered Agent by Mail or In-Person

-- Complete the Form: The form should be filled out in black ink.
-You can either type the form or write it by hand and submit it to the Business Registration Division, Department of Commerce and Consumer Affairs.
+- Complete the Form: Fill it out in black ink — typed or handwritten both work.
+This gets submitted to the Business Registration Division, Department of Commerce and Consumer Affairs.

-- Submit Your Application: Mail or deliver the completed form and any additional documents, along with the filing fee, to the Business Registration Division's office:
+- Submit Your Application: Mail or hand-deliver the completed form, any additional documents, and your filing fee to:

 State of Hawaii Department of Commerce and Consumer Affairs